 Chapter 13 is not for everyone.
 You might qualify for a Chapter 13 bankruptcy only if you satisfy the following three requirements:

-- You must have a regular source of income
+- You must have a regular source of income.

 - You must be able to meet the terms of your repayment plan, the Bankruptcy Code requires that your income be “stable and regular.”

-- You must have a certain amount of disposable income The law requires you not only to have a “stable and regular” source of income, but also to have sufficient disposable income to fund your Chapter 13 plan.
-In other words, you must have income left over after your monthly expenses for basic needs to allow you to make your monthly plan repayments in a timely fashion.
+- You must have a certain amount of disposable income.
+The law requires you not only to have a “stable and regular” source of income, but also to have sufficient disposable income to fund your Chapter 13 plan.
+In other words, you must have income left over after your monthly expenses for basic needs to allow you to make your regular repayments in a timely fashion.
 There is no set formula for determining how much income is enough, and the courts have some flexibility in determining what is adequate.
 Most often the court will require you to submit a proposed budget to see if you can satisfy these requirements.

-Your debts must not be too high If your secured debts (which include loans that are secured by liens on your property, such as your home and auto loans, and even IRS tax liens) exceed $922,975, you are not eligible for a Chapter 13 bankruptcy.
-Also, your unsecured debts may not exceed $307,675 (unsecured debts are debts for which you have not secured with any of your property as collateral-such as most credit card debt, personal loans, and utility bills).
+Your debts must not be too high.
+If your secured debts (which include loans that are secured by liens on your property, such as your home and auto loans, and even IRS tax liens) exceed $922,975, you are not eligible for a Chapter 13 bankruptcy.
+Also, your unsecured debts may not exceed $307,675 (unsecured debts are debts which you have not secured with any of your property as collateral-such as most credit card debt, personal loans, and utility bills).

 If you don’t qualify for a Chapter 13 you may be able to qualify for a Chapter 7.

 We will work closely with you to determine whether a Chapter 13 or Chapter 7 is best for you.
 This will depend upon many things including your income, your expenses, and the specific types of debts you owe.

 Generally a Chapter 13 case will be better for you than a Chapter 7 if: